V. Lysov

 Various attempts have been proposed in some way to measure the level of negative attitudes towards homosexuality - using psychological tests (Smith 1971; Hudson xnumx; Lumby xnumx; Milham 1976; Logan xnumx) Surveys of Gray and colleagues and Costa and colleagues revealed dozens of different scales proposed to measure the attitude of heterosexual people towards people exhibiting homosexual behavior (Costa 2013; Gray 2013) All proposed assessment methods have one fundamental drawback - the lack of a group for comparison during their development: validation in all proposed tests was based on a comparison with a group of respondents who revealed high parameter values that were only presumably associated with a negative attitude towards homosexuality (for example, religiosity, voting for center-right political parties).
 According to O'Donohue and colleagues, this flaw could be eliminated by comparison with a group of respondents convicted of homosexual violence (O´Donohue in Wright xnumx, p.
 77).
 Thus, given the numerous psychometric problems with each of the proposed assessment methods, the observations and conclusions made on the basis of these assessment methods are doubtful (O´Donohue in Wright xnumx, p.
 77).
 In general, it is not clear whether the so-called.
 “Homophobia”: the consensus on the meaning of the term “homophobia”, which is not observed today, is of fundamental importance in this respect, it is a whole range of very different concepts, from very general (for example, negativism) to more specific (O´Donohue in Wright xnumx, p.
 82).

 It should be noted that the purely scientific, applied use of the term “homophobia” is problematic according to at least four cardinal reasons.
 First, empirical evidence suggests that hostility towards homosexuals in unique cases can indeed be a phobia in the clinical sense, like claustrophobia or arachnophobia.
-However, most individuals with hostile perceptions of same-sex relationships lack the physiological responses characteristic of phobias (Shields xnumx) The current, popularized “LGBTKIAP +” movement, the use of the term “homophobia” does not in any way distinguish between these two states.
-Secondly, the use of the term “homophobia” from the standpoint of Weinberg’s theory provides that this is a purely individual clinical state, however, studies do not confirm this, but show a clear association with a group cultural worldview and social relations (Kohut 2013) Thirdly, the phobia in the clinical concept is associated with unpleasant reactions and experiences that violate the normal social functions of the individual (Table 1), but hostility to homosexuals does not affect the normal social function of people (Herek 2000, 1990) Fourth, the politicized application of the concept of “homophobia” equates hostility towards homosexuality with such phenomena as, for example, racism or sexism (EPR 2006).
-However, racism or sexism is a phenomenon directed against carriers of specific biologically determined characteristics that do not depend on the behavior of their carriers (for example, discrimination against Caucasians or males).
-What is called “homophobia” within the framework of the LGBTKIAP + movement is a hostile attitude not toward carriers of biological traits, but toward actions (behavior), more precisely, toward the demonstration of such behavior in which an inversion of the established gender role occurs in sexual and / or socially.
-There is not even a consensus of opinion who is considered a homosexual - a person who regularly practices same-sex contacts or extremely rarely; who is forced to engage in same-sex relationships or who does it voluntarily, who identifies himself as "gay" or not, etc., etc. Confirmation of this statement - about the behavioral, not biological orientation of negative attitudes - is that homosexual an individual who does not publicly demonstrate homosexual behavior and belonging to the "LGBTKIAP +" community does not experience any negative impacts from society, which is impossible in the case of such a phenomenon as racism.
+However, most individuals with hostile perceptions of same-sex relationships lack the physiological responses characteristic of phobias (Shields xnumx).
+The current use of the term "homophobia", popularized by the "LGBT*KIAP+" movement, does not in any way provide for a distinction between these two conditions.
+Secondly, the use of the term "homophobia" from the standpoint of Weinberg's theory provides that this is a purely individual clinical condition, however, research does not confirm this, but shows a clear association with a group cultural worldview and social relations (Kohut 2013) Thirdly, the phobia in the clinical concept is associated with unpleasant reactions and experiences that violate the normal social functions of the individual (Table 1), but hostility to homosexuals does not affect the normal social function of people (Herek 2000, 1990) Fourth, the politicized application of the concept of “homophobia” equates hostility towards homosexuality with such phenomena as, for example, racism or sexism (EPR 2006).
+However, racism or sexism are phenomena directed against the bearers of specific biologically determined characteristics that do not depend on the behavior of their bearers (for example, discrimination against representatives of the Caucasian race or males).
+What is called "homophobia" within the "LGBT*KIAP+" movement is a hostile attitude not towards the bearers of biological characteristics, but towards actions (behavior), or more precisely, towards the demonstration of such behavior, which inverts the established gender role in sexual and/or social terms.
+There is not even a consensus on who should be considered a homosexual - a person who regularly practices same-sex contacts or extremely rarely; who is forced to engage in same-sex relations or who does so voluntarily, who identifies himself as “gay” or not, etc., etc. Confirmation of this statement – about the behavioral, not biological, orientation of the negative attitude – is the fact that a homosexual individual who does not publicly demonstrate homosexual behavior and belonging to the “LGBT*KIAP+” community does not experience any negative influences from society, which is impossible in the case of such a phenomenon as racism.

 CONSUMPTION OF THE TERM FOR POLITICAL PURPOSES